massive-oss/haxe-react/doc/react-dependency.md

 ## Require method (default)

-By default the library uses `require('react')` to reference React JS, which means that you need to get into the `npm` and use `package.json` to manage your JS dependencies.
+By default the library uses `require('react')` to reference React JS, which means that you need to use `npm` and `package.json` to manage your JS dependencies.

 (1) use `npm` to install this dependency: